 At the time of our investigation, Superior Farms had been awarded numerous contracts from the USDA and Department of Defense to supply both fresh and frozen meat to the federal government for its food assistance programs, including the National School Lunch Program.
 As part of these federal contracts, companies are required to comply with the Humane Methods of Slaughter Act.

-The False Claims Act (FCA) allows whistleblowers, such as Compassion Over Killing because we conducted an investigation at the slaughterhouse in this case, to file complaints when there is possible fraud against the government, including evidence alleging violations of government contracts.
+The False Claims Act (FCA) allows whistleblowers, such as Animal OUtlook because we conducted an investigation at the slaughterhouse in this case, to file complaints when there is possible fraud against the government, including evidence alleging violations of government contracts.
 FCA cases are filed with the Dept. of Justice, which has the option to intervene and get more directly involved in the case.

 Our False Claims Act case is the first-ever intervention and settlement by the U.S. Department of Justice over humane handling allegations at a ritual slaughter establishment.
 As a part of this settlement, Superior Farms parent company Transhumance has entered into a consent decree with USDA involving oversight and reform of several of its practices.